Oak Trees and Acorns Childcare

 providing an enriching environment for babies and young children to school age and beyond.

-Oak Trees and Acorns is already registered to offer the early years entitlement funding for 2-, 3-, and 4-year-olds and will be offering the new funding entitlement for babies of 9 months plus from September 2024.
+Oak Trees and Acorns is registered to offer the Early Years Entitlement funding for babies in the term after they become 9 months old, 2-, 3-, and 4-year-olds and will be offering the new 30-hours funding entitlement for babies of 9 months plus from September 2025.

 Oak Trees and Acorns